codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why do wizards clean their teeth three times a day?
-To prevent bat breath!
+What did the big flower say to the littler flower?
+Hi, bud!

 ## Home Server Up-Time

-Its been **11 days** since this server shutdown
+Its been **12 days** since this server shutdown

 ## Daily Trivia

-The internet domain .fm is the country-code top-level domain for which Pacific Ocean island nation?
+Approximately how many Apple I personal computers were created?
- 1. Fiji
+ 1. 500
- 2. Tuvalu
+ 2. 1000
- 3. Marshall Islands
+ 3. 100
- 4. Micronesia
+ 4. 200

 <details>
   <summary>Answer</summary>
-  Micronesia
+  200
 </details>